bmcdavid/DotNetStarter/src/DotNetStarter/readme.md

     .Build()
     .Run();
 ```
-If the default isn't overridden a locator is discovered in the configured assemblies by an assembly attribute as noted below for DryIoc.
+If the default isn't overridden a locator is discovered at runtime in the configured assemblies by an assembly attribute as noted below for DryIoc.
 ```cs
 [assembly: DotNetStarter.Abstractions.LocatorRegistryFactory(typeof(DotNetStarter.DryIocLocatorFactory))]
 ```